takagi/cl-cuda/README.markdown

     III module-loaded state
     IV  function-loaded state

 The initial state is its entry point.
-The compiled state is a state where kernel functions defined with the kernel descrpition language have compiled into a CUDA kernel module (.ptx file).
+The compiled state is a state where kernel functions defined with the kernel descrpition language have been compiled into a CUDA kernel module (.ptx file).
 The obtained kernel module has been loaded in the module-loaded state.
 In the function-loaded state, each kernel function in the kernel module has been loaded.

 Following illustrates the kernel manager's state transfer.